 B. F. Leonard, 1714 Jackson Ave., Huntington, W. Va., March 10.-We had Bro.
 Gay for two weeks in a singing school in January, and he preached over Lord's days.
 We enjoyed their stay in our home (Sister Gay being with him).
 I think no church will make a mistake to have him for a singing school, and we liked his preaching.
 We think the church was much benefited.
-Pray for brethren last week.
-We are leaving for Marion, La., today.
-Gayland is doing well with me in the work here.
+Pray for us.